 Ridge augmentation involves changing the soft tissue and/or the underlying bony base of the jaws.
 It is appropriate where patients cannot wear dentures comfortably due to soft tissue excess or inflammation.
 It can also enable more suitable placement of implants by altering the underlying bony anatomy of the jaws to better suit the placement of implants or the wear of dentures comfortably.

 A maxillary sinus lift is surgery that adds bone to your upper jaw in the area of your molars and premolars to make it taller.
 The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose.
 To make room for the bone, the sinus membrane has to be moved upward, or "lifted."
 A sinus lift is done when there is not enough bone in the upper jaw, or the sinuses are too close to the jaw, for dental implants to be placed.
-Dr Webber performs over 150 external maxillary sinus lifts every year and has exceptional implant success rates once placed in the grafted regions.
+Dr Webber performs simple and complex maxillary sinus lifts every day and has exceptional implant success rates once placed in the grafted regions.

 Post-operative care following bone grafting or sinus lift procedures:

 For further information please email us or phone 07 5527 8858.

 Please click here.

 Onlay Bone Grafts

 Onlay bone grafts are required when implant sites have inadequate bone thickness due to previous extractions, gum disease, traumatic injuries or tumour surgery.
 Dr Webber almost always harvests the bone graft from the side of the jaw through a small incision inside the mouth.
 The surgery is performed under a General Anaesthetic as a day procedure.